mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Few examples below with 100G cables, with 400G cables with fan-out cables, single DPU or appliance or smart switch.

-Example of testbed for smart switch testing with:
+Example of a testbed for smart switch testing with:
 - 4x 400G links from test gear to the smart witch for a total of 1.6T
 - 9x 400G to 4x100G fan-out cables between the UHD400C and CloudStorm and Novus load modules